softarc-consulting/sheriff/docs/docs/dependency-rules.md

 };
 ```

-All modules in the "customers" directory are assigned the `noTag` tag.
-Be aware that this setup allows any module from
-`domain:holidays` to depend on modules within the "customers" directory, but the reverse is not permitted.
+Note: This setup allows any module from `domain:holidays` to depend on modules within the `customers` directory, but the reverse is not permitted.

 ## Nested Paths